doganali/github-clone/README.md

 - **Loading state management** is one of the most important UX improvement that I can made.
 They are mostly just a text and sets the entire page into loading.
 Skeleton animations or similar loading animations are definitely needed for a better ux
 - **Design System** is mostly missing.
-Text styles, coloring, main components such as Navbars, Rows, List tiles can be extracted in a design system folder and used across the project
+Text styles, coloring, main components such as `Navbars`, `Rows`, `List tiles` can be extracted in a design system folder and used across the project
 - **Pagination** is missing for all the search calls.
 It is a vital improvement for a real life project for a better UX and Engineering.
 - **Repository and User search result list tiles** have very few information: stars, languages and mroe data can be
   added: